PiyushXTZ/my-llm-extraction/README.md

-# Internship Assignment – PDF Viewer + Data Extraction Dashboard
+# PDF Viewer + Data Extraction Dashboard

 A monorepo project to upload, view, and extract invoice data from PDFs using **Google Gemini**, with a **MongoDB backend**, **Vercel Blob storage**, and a **Next.js dashboard**.
 Deployed entirely on **Vercel** (web + API).